15 Foods That Are Natural Laxatives

 Nicole Fornabaio/Rd.com, iStock/aetb

-Topping your yogurt or oatmeal with chia and flaxseeds is a laxative bomb (trust us: in a good way).
-These seeds are super high in fiber, which helps normalize the stool in size and shape, as well as a good source of omega-3 fatty acids, which play a role in easing inflammation.
+Topping your yogurt or oatmeal with chia and flaxseeds could be a laxative bomb (trust us: in a good way).
+These seeds are high in fiber, which helps normalize the stool in size and shape, as well as a good source of omega-3 fatty acids, which play a role in easing inflammation.
 “You don’t think of our bowels as getting inflamed, but if you have any issue like hemorrhoids, this might help,” says Mills.

 Broccoli and cauliflower